A family day spent at the Long Island Aquarium as described by a contributor to the East End Getaway blog.

 As we crossed the bridge to the main indoor area, our excitement grew.
-Of course the clown fish tank with “Nemo” and “Dory” in it is always a favorite, along with the large tank of colorful tropical fish.
-My mom and grandmother really enjoyed the atmosphere.
-The overall favorite for the baby was the shark tank.
-She kept waving at the sharks and the large sting ray.
-Every few moments she would yell, “Hi!” and “Yay!”
+Of course, the clownfish tank with “Nemo” and “Dory” in it is always a favorite, along with the large tank of colorful tropical fish.
+My mom and grandmother enjoyed the atmosphere.
+However, the overall choice for the baby was the shark tank.
+She kept waving at the sharks and the giant stingray.
+Every few moments, she would yell, “Hi!” and “Yay!”
 It was priceless.

-As a special treat, we upgraded to the ticket that included the Butterfly, Bugs & Birds Exhibit.
-Wow, that was a great call!
-This was the first time that we experienced such extraordinary bird interaction.
-The sun conures were landing on our shoulders, arms and head.
+Has anyone ever checked out the Butterfly, Bugs & Birds Exhibit?
+This was the first time that we experienced such extraordinary bird interaction!
+The parakeets were landing on our shoulders, arms, and head.
 My eight-year-old loved that she had two spending time on her hoodie sweatshirt.
 The butterflies were breathtaking too.
-I definitely recommend adding this to your ticket.
-It really rounds out the day.
+I recommend adding this to your ticket.
+It rounds out the day.

 Lunch was great, as they always have kid-friendly items along with healthy options for us moms on a diet.
-For a school break week, the aquarium was busy but kept very clean and staff were on point.
+The aquarium was busy but kept very clean, and the staff was on point.
 We ran into the co-founder and aquarium curator, whom I’d met back in the summer at an event.
-He is affectionately known as Joe Fish and can often be found walking around with staff, or checking on a tank.
-Joe answered questions as well such as what the Piranhas ate and how often the fish were fed.
+He is affectionately known as Joe Fish and can often be found walking around with the staff or checking on a tank.
+Joe answered questions, such as what the Piranhas ate and how often they fed the fish.
 He even explained to my niece that she could do the shark dive when she turned twelve.
-It’s people like this that make us feel welcomed, and keep us wanting to return to this destination.
+People like this make us feel welcomed and keep us wanting to return to this destination.

 Whether you are traveling to the area to stay or visiting for the day, I highly recommend planning an outing to the Long Island Aquarium.
-They’re a destination for families, couples and friends alike.
-Be sure to check out what they have planned on their calendar ahead of time in case you’re interested.
-They are always hosting special events throughout each season, such as the Penguins + Pajamas Sleepover planned for this week.
+They’re a destination for families, couples, and friends alike.
+Be sure to check out what they have planned on their calendar ahead of time if you’re interested.
+In addition, they are always hosting special events throughout each season.
 Click here for their website to explore more about visiting.